jwulf/obs-youtube-comment/README.md

     - `YTCommentAuthor` of type "Text (FreeType 2)" for the comment author.
     - `YTCommentPhoto` of type "Browser" for the comment author photo.

 * Position and compose them where you want them.
+You probably want to [enable word-wrapping, and set a custom width](https://lvacula.com/2020/05/obs-studios-word-wrapping-is-weird/).

 ### Browser Setup